TechnicallyCoded/Discord-AntiPhishingBot-Public/README.md

 ***ALL RIGHTS RESERVED***

-*This can be translated to, for the average person, but is NOT limited by, the following restrictions:* You may NOT redistribute this in any way (especially if claiming it as your own) or include sections of the list (or the entire list) in your own works.
+*This can be translated to, for the average person, but is NOT limited to, the following restrictions:* You may NOT redistribute this in any way (especially if claiming it as your own) or include sections of the list (or the entire list) in your own works.
 I also reserve the right to update these terms at any time